paulatulis/pt-website-fe/content/blog/golden_coding_hours/index.md

 ### Save admin tasks for your non-golden hours.

 You know what will always always be there?
-Emails to answer, errands to run, meetings to schedule.
+Emails to answer, errands to run, and meetings to schedule.
 Personally, checking things off of a list gives me a sense of accomplishment.
 This is not true for everyone, but if it is for you, save those easily executable tasks for a time when you might not feel as creative.
-Here's a real life example: when I try to solve Leetcode problems in the evening, I feel sad and depressed and like a huge dummy (honestly, not far from how I feel when I solve them at my most productive...those things are hard).
-However, when I reply to seven emails in the evening, I feel like I’ve done something productive (because I have!) and have thus earned my dinner *and* an hour of Bravo.
+Here's a real life example: when I try to solve Leetcode problems in the late afternoon, I feel sad and depressed and like a huge dummy (honestly, not far from how I feel when I try to solve them at my most productive...those things are hard).
+However, when I reply to seven emails in the late afternoon, I feel like I’ve done something productive (because I have!) and have thus earned my dinner *and* an hour of Bravo.

 <p align="center">
   <img width="460" height="300" src="./tt.gif">